 Daily Journaling PDF Printables

 You can use any notepad and pen for journaling, but if you plan to keep it up then why not treat yourself to something pretty?
-You might also be interested in the journal I created during lockdown which includes a selection of different prompts, as well as lots of other activities:
+You might also be interested in some of our other journal printables available in the resources library.

 I hope these suggestions are useful and encourage you to get started with your own journal jar prompts!